TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 We **assume** that User 2, who purchases the used asset, would have bought new if they had not bought a used product.
 We can then calculate the carbon savings of re-use.

 The carbon benefit calculation is a counter-factual conditional statement.
 A counterfactual conditional statement makes a conditional claim about something that did not happen – ‘if I had not gone on a run at 9:00 a.m., my heartbeat would have been lower at 9:30 a.m.’
-The carbon benefit calculation’s counter-factional conditional statement says, ‘if you hadn’t re-used your assets through Global resale, the carbon emission, as a result, would have been X kg CO2e higher.’
+The carbon benefit calculation’s counter-factional conditional statement says, ‘if you hadn’t re-used your assets, the carbon emission, as a result, would have been X kg CO2e higher.’

 You can use this calculation to say, ‘By choosing reuse, we avoided X kg CO2e emissions.’